 According to the Simply Investing report, the current Clorox stock dividend yield is lower than the 20-year average.
 This is one indication of an overvalued stock.
 More on stock valuation a little later.

 The Clorox stock dividend is paid every 3 months or 4 times per year.
 Each quarterly dividend payment is $1.11 per share.

 In What Months Is The Clorox Stock Dividend Paid?

-Dividends are paid in the following months: Feb, May, August, and November.
+The timing of dividend payments is consistent.
+They are paid in these months: Feb, May, August, and November.